-254. Belarusian law also establishes criminal liability for offences against constitutional human and civil rights and freedoms, in particular violations of citizens' equal rights (article 190 of the Criminal Code).
-This article of the Criminal Code establishes liability for the intentional direct or indirect violation or restriction of rights and freedoms or the establishment of direct or indirect advantages for citizens on the basis of gender, race, ethnicity, language, origin, financial or official status, place of residence, attitude to religion, beliefs or membership of voluntary associations resulting in substantial harm to the rights, freedoms and lawful interests of citizens.
+255. Belarusian law also establishes criminal liability for offences against constitutional human and civil rights and freedoms, in particular violations of citizens' equal rights (Criminal Code, art.
+190).
+This article of the Criminal Code establishes liability for any intentional direct or indirect violation or restriction of rights and freedoms or the establishment of direct or indirect advantages for citizens on the basis of gender, race, ethnicity, language, origin, financial or official status, place of residence, attitude to religion, beliefs or membership of voluntary associations resulting in substantial harm to the rights, freedoms and lawful interests of citizens.

-255. In addition, the Criminal Code establishes liability for the incitement of racial, ethnic or religious hatred or enmity (art.
+256. In addition, the Criminal Code establishes liability for the incitement of racial, ethnic or religious hatred or enmity (art.
 130) and for a number of offences motivated by racial, ethnic or religious hatred or enmity, political or ideological enmity, or hatred or enmity towards any social group, such as genocide (art.
 127), crimes against the security of humankind (art.
 128), murder (art.
-139, para.
-2.14) and intentional grievous bodily harm (art.
-147, para.
-2.8).
+139 (2) (14)) and intentional grievous bodily harm (art.
+147 (2) (8)).

-256. Clear legal mechanisms and procedures for the protection of human rights that meet modern global standards have been established in Belarus.
+257. Clear legal mechanisms and procedures for the protection of human rights that meet modern global standards have been established in Belarus.
 Under article 61 of the Constitution, everyone has the right, in accordance with the international legal instruments ratified by Belarus, to have recourse to international organizations for the defence of his or her rights and freedoms, provided that all available domestic remedies have been exhausted.

-257. Under the national security policy framework, conditions conducive to ethnic, religious, racial or political discrimination or intolerance are not present in Belarus.
+258. Under the national security policy framework, conditions conducive to ethnic, religious, racial or political discrimination or intolerance are not present in Belarus.
 Individual manifestations of such discrimination or intolerance are atypical, isolated incidents.